 The Customer Identification Program should not only verify customer identities but also include measures to detect and report suspicious activity.
 Financial institutions are required to have Suspicious Activity Reporting (SAR) programs in place to identify and report suspicious transactions.
 The SAR program should be designed to detect transactions that may involve money laundering, terrorist financing, or other illicit activity.

 SAR programs typically include procedures for identifying, documenting, and reporting suspicious transactions.
 They may also include measures to prevent or mitigate money laundering risks.
-Financial institutions should review their SAR programs periodically to ensure they are effective and address new risks as they arise.
+Financial institutions should review their SAR programs periodically to ensure they are effective and address new or emerging risks, as they arise.

-customer risk rating refers to the process of verifying a customer’s identity and ensuring that they are who they say they are.
+customer risk rating refers to the process of a customer risk rating factors verifying a customer’s identity and ensuring that they are who they say they are.
 This can be done through various means, such as checking government-issued ID documents or running a credit check.

 CDD(Customer Due Diligence)